silksil/microLoanApp/README.md

 <img align="center" src="./watson-micro-loan.gif" width="30%" alt="micro-loan-watson-app"/>

 ## Watson Assistant
 Many of the functionality of the app is created through the online interface of Watson Assistant.
-Besides this service, the app communicates with an additional online server of IBM to handle the flow of the conversation.
-I've added additionally functionality in the repository in order to adapt certain variables (e.g. the total payback amount).
 For more more information about Watson Assistant [click here](https://www.ibm.com/watson/ai-assistant/).